alix-tz/escriptorium-documentation/docs/quick-start.md

 You need to have at least one project in your dashboard to create and/or access a document and use eScriptorium's annotation features.
 Let's create a new project then!

 Go to "My Projects" (`{base_url}/projects/`) by clicking on "My Projects" in the nav bar.
 It will display a list of projects, or an empty page.
 Now click on the "Create new Project" button: it will open a new page where you can simply type the name of your future project before clicking on "Create".
+For this tutorial, let's name the project "Sandbox project".

 !!!
 Danger "Before creating a new project"
     Currently, **it is not possible to delete or rename a project**.
 We strongly advise you to first consider the actual necessity of creating a new project, and secondly to give enough reflection time to choosing the name of your new project.
 For example, you should avoid names such as "1" or "project" or "blah blah" to make it easier for you identify your projects later, when you will have several projects.